Exploring My Options

 Researching Schools in Missouri and in the U.S.

-Find the right Missouri school or program for you within the MDHE's Institution, Program, and Degree Search tool.
+Find the right Missouri school or program for you within the MDHE's College and Degree Search tool.
 Whether you want to attend school in a specific region of Missouri, need to complete a program within a short period of time, or have other criteria in mind, visit this search tool today.

 To research postsecondary institutions outside of Missouri, try the search engine College Navigator.
 This school search tool is sponsored by the U.S. Department of Education and allows students and parents to search over 7,000 U.S. higher education institutions.